mRcSchwering/magic-soup/docs/tutorials.md

         world.cell_molecules[parents + children, hca] += 1.0
 ```

-How exactly these probabilities are derived is actually a big part of fine-tuning the simulation.
+How exactly these probabilities are derived is actually a part of fine-tuning the simulation.
 They can make a big difference in how quickly cells learn something.
 When setting up a new simulation it is likely that at first cells seem to not learn anything at all.
 This can often be attributed to cell survival (here, the average number of time steps cells survive)